-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter along this walkway in line with the above policies.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-There is sufficient space on the pavement to accommodate the InLink and allow for safe usage of the pavement by pedestrians and wheelchair users.
-The InLink is 100mm narrower than existing payphones and has a significantly reduced footprint therefore footway width will generally increase resulting from their replacement.
-The proposed InLink in this case has been positioned close to the kerb to maximise the available footway width that would remain following the development and to ensure it does not cause any obstruction to pavement users.
-The InLink will not pose a danger to drivers or obscure traffic signage due to its low height and small size.
+The site is in a pedestrianised street therefore it will have no effect on drivers.
+There is sufficient space on the footway to accommodate the InLink whilst allowing safe usage by pedestrians and wheelchair users.
+The InLink has a significantly reduced footprint when compared to BT payphones.
+It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from their replacement.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD11, HD1) - The proposal site lies within Duke Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
-It is also adjacent the Grade II\ listed Lyceum building.
-The scheme takes a form which is sympathetic within the context of its immediate environment.
-It is of a limited height and small scale and will be located within a busy commercial setting.
-Its slender and elegant appearance and high quality design will complement the street scene.
-Long views of the unit will be limited by intervening development.
-The proposed unit would not have an adverse impact on the above heritage assets.
-Whilst it may have some impact on the setting of the adjacent listed building, it is believed the limited impact resulting from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
-It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.
+126-141, HD27, HD11, HD1) - The proposal site is located within Castle Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
+The nearest listed building is located approximately 70 metres away.
+The installation has a simple design and is sited having regard to its immediate environment.
+Its slender and elegant appearance and high quality design will complement the area's retail and busy profile.
+It is not considered that the proposed development would have an adverse impact on the above heritage assets given the minor nature of the proposal.
+The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.